LIS561/syllabi/md/Assignments.md

 **Reading Responses**

-Up to twenty-five points are available for five critical questions posted to the class discussion forum and identified in the subject line as a *reading response* together with a topic description.
+Up to twenty points are available for four critical questions posted to the class discussion forum and identified in the subject line as a *reading response* together with a topic description.
 Critical questions are carefully worded descriptions of an obstacle to understanding and applying concepts and